 Family Educational Rights and Privacy Act (FERPA), Dec.
 23, 2008.
 Available: U.S. Department of Education Web site: http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 “Student Record Confidentiality: FERPA Information,” 2009.
 Available: Griffin Technical College Web site: tp://www.griffintech.edu/administration/FERPAGTC.htm; also “Those Who May Have Access to Educational Records” and “Do’s and Don’ts (of FERPA).”
 Part of an information sheet on the Family Educational Rights and Privacy Act.
 Available: Huntingdon College Web site: http://hawk.huntingdon.edu/FERPA/fsinfo.HTML.
 This page defines “educational interest” as follows: “In accordance with FERPA, a school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his/her professional responsibility.”

-30% off a great resource for beginning teachers: Click here for more information about Becoming a Win-Win Teacher.
+More information about The Beginning Teacher’s Survival Guide.
 A great gift for someone just starting out in education or coming back to the profession, as well as for anyone having a particularly challenging year.

 What I Learned When I Started Teaching

 Wish List for Beginning Teachers: What they really want most

 Making a Mistake in Front of Your Class

 Podcast: “On the Right Foot: Support for Beginning Teachers” with J. Victor McGuire